imagej/imagej.github.io/pages/2011_Hackathon_in_Madison.md

 Some locals were not present at the hackathon on weekends.

 ![ link=<File:2011-madison-hackathon.jpg> | frame | Thanks to all
-participants\!](2011-madison-hackathon-small.jpg
+participants\!](/images/pages/2011-madison-hackathon-small.jpg
-" link=File:2011-madison-hackathon.jpg | frame | Thanks to all participants!")
+" link=File:2011-madison-hackathon.jpg | frame | Thanks to all participants!")"

 ## Locations